 Why Major in English?

-The future for English grads looks bright.
+The future for English grads looks bright, with many career opportunities.
 Employers, more than ever, want candidates who possess strong writing and communication skills.

 In fact, a recent issue of Cascade, the magazine of the UO College of Arts & Sciences (CAS), highlighted how a recruiter for a financial services company was looking for English majors to join his organization.
 He had this to say: